Home NAS Setup in India: Complete Storage Guide

 Jellyfin

 Jellyfin is the fully free and open-source alternative to Plex.
 No accounts, no subscriptions, no tracking.
-The interface is slightly less polished, and app support is not as universal (no native Apple TV app, for example), but it is completely free and privacy-respecting.
+Zero.
+The interface is slightly less polished, and app support isn't as universal (no native Apple TV app, for example), but it's completely free and privacy-respecting.

-For most home users in India, Jellyfin is the better choice.
-You do not need a Plex account, there are no server-to-Plex-cloud phone-home concerns, and the feature set covers 95% of what Plex offers.
+For most home users in India, I'd argue Jellyfin is the better choice.
+You don't need a Plex account, there are no server-to-Plex-cloud phone-home concerns, and the feature set covers 95% of what Plex offers.
+Maybe more, depending on your use case.

 Remote Access with Tailscale

 Tailscale creates a private mesh VPN network between your devices.
-Install it on your NAS and your phone/laptop, and they can communicate as if they are on the same local network — even across the internet, through NAT, and without opening any ports on your router.
+Install it on your NAS and your phone or laptop, and they can communicate as if they're on the same local network — even across the internet, through NAT, and without opening any ports on your router.
+Magic?
+Feels like it.

 # Install Tailscale on your NAS (Linux)